When Must Exposure Control Plans Be Updated

 - Recordkeeping

 It's not a "set it and forget it" document.
-That's why the standard explicitly says it must be reviewed and updated.
+The standard explicitly says it must be reviewed and updated.
 The question is when.

 Why It Matters / Why People Care